fullcalendar/fullcalendar-examples/vue3-typescript/README.md

-# FullCalendar Vue+TypeScript Example Project
+# FullCalendar Vue 3 & TypeScript Example Project

-This is a fully-buildable example project for FullCalendar, Vue, and **TypeScript**, leveraging [Vite](https://github.com/vitejs/vite).
+This is a fully-buildable example project for FullCalendar, Vue 3, and **TypeScript**, leveraging [Vite](https://github.com/vitejs/vite).

 ## Installation